angusfz/test-langgraph-platform-react/README.md

 1. **Add new tools**: Extend the agent's capabilities by adding new tools in [tools.py](./src/react_agent/tools.py).
 These can be any Python functions that perform specific tasks.
 2. **Select a different model**: We default to Anthropic's Claude 3 Sonnet.
 You can select a compatible chat model using `provider/model-name` via runtime context.
 Example: `openai/gpt-4-turbo-preview`.
 3. **Customize the prompt**: We provide a default system prompt in [prompts.py](./src/react_agent/prompts.py).
 You can easily update this via context in the studio.
+   - By default, the prompt instructs the agent to respond in Traditional Chinese.

 You can also quickly extend this template by: